 - I won't list them all but a few that are different from each other.

-- Loaded Chickpea Salad Sandwich has a couple of ingredient twists that really add the the goodness of this lunch mix.
+- Loaded Chickpea Salad Sandwich has a couple of ingredient twists that really add the goodness of this lunch mix.

-- If you can take a few minutes to roast a few veggies then this Roasted Vegetable Sandwich will knock your sock off.
+- If you can take a few minutes to roast a few veggies then this Roasted Vegetable Sandwich will knock your socks off.
 Just make sure you take a bite over a plate.
-It’s juicy good.
+It's juicy good.